Vista ReadyBoost

 If you're worried that sensitive user data might be at risk on your removable flash drive, relax.
 The nice folks in Redmond use AES-128 to encrypt everything that is written to the device.
 And you needn't worry about wearing out your flash drive, either.
 Microsoft research shows that you should get at least 10 years of service out of flash devices that are used with ReadyBoost.

-Alternatives to Vista ReadyBoost
+Alternatives to ReadyBoost

 It should be said that the best thing you can do to boost your overall system performance is to add RAM - the real kind that plugs into the motherboard.
 See my article Adding Memory for details on how to do that.
 Physical RAM will be faster than a flash-based memory cache any day of the week.
 But if you don't want to get your hands dirty, or if you've already maxed out the memory capacity of your motherboard, ReadyBoost is a good thing to try.

-But what if you don't have a Vista system?
+But what if you don't have a Vista (or newer) system?
 Are you out of luck as far ReadyBoost goes?
-Good news, there is at least one third party program that is designed for Windows XP users that mirrors the offerings of Vista ReadyBoost.
+Good news, there is at least one third party program that is designed for Windows XP users that mirrors the offerings of Windows ReadyBoost.
 This program is called eBoostr.
 It works very much like ReadyBoost, and even allows you to use multiple flash devices.
 To use it you will need to buy the program ($19-$39 for the various versions) and install it.
 Fortunately, this program comes with a free trial so you can take it for a test drive before you buy.

 Have you used ReadyBoost or eBoostr?
 Post a comment below with your experience or questions about ReadyBoost…